sirisian/ecmascript-types/generics.md

 A generic value parameter may be declared with any primitive value type: the integer types, the float types, the decimal and rational types, ```boolean```, ```string```, and enum types.
 Two applications name the same specialization when their arguments are the same value under SameValue, the comparison ```Object.is``` performs.
 Reference values are not permitted as generic arguments, since specialization identity would then depend on object identity.

 The one record-shaped domain is a metadata type of [primitive metadata](primitivemetadata.md), such as ```Dimensions``` or ```NumberBounds.<float32>```.
 Its values are the normalized, immutable metadata records its ```meta``` declaration accepts, compared by that facility's identity rather than by object identity, which is what lets ```decimal128.<{ currency: To }>``` below name one type however it is spelled.
 No other object type is a value domain: together with ```type```, the primitive value types, enumerations, and literal types and unions of them, these are the domains a generic parameter may declare, and the domains the correction ```T: type extends B``` is offered against.

+An array or tuple of value types is also a value domain, so ```P: [].<string>``` takes a list of string constants.
+Its argument is identified by content, the tuple of its elements' literal types, never by the array's identity.
+An array of objects is not a value domain.

+Two parameters of one list may not share a name, and a higher-kinded parameter's domain is written ```type```, a TypeError otherwise.

 ```js
 class Buffer<Size: uint32, Name: string> {}